FaiqueMZM/react-components/README.md

 # React Components App (ReactJS + TypeScript + TailwindCSS)

-Mock React Application with different types of reusable components implemented using ReactJS, TypeScript, and TailwindCSS.
+React Component Application with different types of reusable components that can be used to build various web pages.
+Implemented by using ReactJS, TypeScript, and TailwindCSS.

 ## Additional Dependencies